fireship-io/fireship.io/content/courses/stripe-js/customers-auth.md

   const user = req['currentUser'];
   if (!user) {
     throw new Error(
-      'You must be logged in to make this request. i.e Authroization: Bearer <token>' );
+      'You must be logged in to make this request. i.e Authorization: Bearer <token>' );
   }